ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 **Figure 8 - The Bellman target before and after batch normalization**

-After making these changes the first signs of life appeared
+After making these changes the first signs of life appeared.

 ![fig9]({{ "/assets/debug_dqn/fig9.png"}})